Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 # **Character sheet**
 Character sheet template link: [Character Sheet](https://docs.google.com/document/d/1cT09dZTze4uYA186N-TN0P2jmEwkjoKCN7Hpp53xlUc/edit?usp=sharing)
+In this section, I will primarily address the rules regarding statistics.
+However, the most important aspect of creating a character is defining their background, personality, and physical and psychological traits.
+By starting with a well-developed characterization, the choice of skills will naturally follow.

 ## **Characteristics**
 **Body, Spirit, and Mind** have a maximum value of **120**.
 For humans: